1. Main Tasks for International Public Art Researchers

 2.4.3 Case Study Reports should be in English or Chinese, in this format –

-2.6 IPA, together with Shanghai Academy of Fine Arts (SAFA), organises the Jury, which selects the shortlisted and awarded artworks.
+2.6 IPA, together with Shanghai Academy of Fine Arts (SAFA), organises the Jury, which selects the 35 ‘exhibition shortlisted’, 7 commended and 1 ‘awarded’ artworks.

-2.7 The IPA Committee prepares for the awarding ceremony, the shortlisted cases exhibition & forum.
-Artists may be contacted for more files, details etc.
+2.7 The IPA Committee prepares for the Award Ceremony, for the exhibition of 35 shortlisted cases, and the Forum.
+Artists / researchers may be contacted for more information.

-2.8 The International Award for Public Art Ceremony, shortlisted cases exhibition and International Public Art Forum currently takes place in alternate years.
+2.8 The International Award for Public Art Ceremony, exhibition of shortlisted cases and International Public Art Forum currently takes place in alternate years.

 2.9 IPA Research Network Meetings are convened in years without IAPA Ceremonies.

 3.1 Obligations –